From one of the most visited cities in Italy to a quiet gem: tips on taking the train from Florence to Verona.

 Amenities on Trains from Florence to Verona

 The fastest AV train is the Frecciarossa, and it is equipped with air-conditioned cars, monitors listing travel information and news, individual power outlets, WIFI, and 3g and 4g internet.
 There are different classes with color-coded cars.
 Executive class is brown, with meal service and station lounge.
 Business and Premium are blue and red, both providing a snack, drink and choice of newspaper to passengers.
 Standard is orange, with snack and drink service.
 A café car is also available to all passengers.

 Frecciabianca, Frecciargento, and Eurocity trains are lower-tier AV trains, similar to the Frecciarossa but slower.
 These simpler trains have air-conditioned 1st-class and 2nd-class cars, and individual power outlets.
-First-class tickets include a free drink and newspaper, and all routes offer either trolley service and/or a café car.
+First-class tickets include a free drink and newspaper, and all routes offer either a trolley service and/or a café car.

 Regionale trains may include 1st-class and 2nd-class cars, though sometimes the entire train is 2nd-class.
-Passengers are not required to reserve a seat, so you may choose among the available seats on your class car.
+Passengers are not required to reserve a seat, so you may choose among the available seats in your class car.
 Regionale trains do not offer food service or a café car, and the air conditioning and power sockets may not always be functional.

 Florence and Verona Train Stations

 Florence's Santa Maria Novella station is just steps from the historic center and next to a major hub for local and regional buses, making it a very convenient station for travelers.

 Note: the Florence Santa Maria Novella station currently has a security check before the platforms, so make sure to factor in a few extra minutes for the delay.

 Porta Nuova is located on Piazzale 25 Aprile and is Verona’s main train station.
 The city’s hub for local and regional buses is adjacent, so you can easily catch the bus from the train station into the center of Verona.